tffnyzhang/Tiffany_BlueStamp_Portfolio/index.md

 - ultrasonic sensor - senses the object and how far away it is
 - jumper wires - used to connect the circuit together

 The ultrasonic sensor works by emitting high-frequency sound waves using the trig pin.
 When the sound hits an object, it bounces back and is received by the echo pin.
 By seeing how long it takes for sound to bounce back, a certain distance is given to the object.
 The code uses an “if” conditional statement to state that if an object is within 50 centimeters of the sensor, the LED will start flashing and the buzzer will start beeping.
 I ran into some challenges when building the prototype.

+Challenges:
 I ran into some challenges when building the prototype.
 For one, I had initially wired it incorrectly, resulting in my project not working.
 I also did not know the meaning of the code given in the tutorial beforehand, meaning that if I ran into any issues with software, I wouldn't know what to do, so I spent a decent amount of time researching the functions that showed up in the code.
 My next step would be to add modifications to my prototype.
 # Starter Project

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Fm-Xq8GF3oU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Summary:
 For my starter project I put together an RBG LED.
 The RBG LED is able to light up red, green, or blue, and each switch controls a different color.

 The components of this project include:
 - a circuitboard - connects LED to power source and switches
 - RBG LED - a color changing LED that consists of internal LEDs that produce red, green, and blue